jdelima96/NEP-Graphynes/README.md

 This repository contains the reference datasets and the corresponding trained Neuroevolution Potential (NEP) models developed in the study:

-> **Superior thermal conductivity and enhanced mechanical stiffness in rectangular $\gamma$-graphyne revealed by machine learning interatomic potentials**
+> **Superior directional thermal conductivity and stiffness in rectangular $\gamma$-graphyne revealed by neuroevolution machine-learning potentials**

 ## 📁 Repository Structure